 - On the Share tab, in the Share As group, click the Locator drop-down arrow and click Save As Offline Service Definition .

 Alternatively, in the Catalog pane, expand Locators or folder connection in the Folders category , right-click the locator, point to Save As Offline Service Definition, and click Locator on Portal .

 The Select the Locator to Share dialog box appears.

-- Browse to select the locator to share and click OK.
+- Browse to and select the locator to share and click OK.

 The Save As Offline Service Definition pane appears.